hoyack/Documentation/CONTRIBUTING.md

 - Javascript/HTML/CSS: frontend development (+any dependency needed along the development process).

-The goal of this project is to make **Carbon0** a trusted leader in the online environment, by building a secure and compliant _Decentralized Progressive Web Application_ (PWA) to target every device on the market to make it easier to gain adoption of the _Carbon0_ platform by as many people and organizations as possible.
+The goal of this project is to make **Carbon0** a trusted leader on the blockchain, by building a secure and compliant _Decentralized Progressive Web Application_ (PWA) to target every device on the market to make it easier to gain adoption of the _Carbon0_ platform by as many people and organizations as possible.

 ## Carbon0 Project Structure